Thaumastognathus

-Thaumastognathus is an extinct genus of Paleogene artiodactyls classified to the Choeropotamidae.
+Thaumastognathus is an extinct genus of Paleogene artiodactyls within the Choeropotamidae family.
 It was endemic to western Europe and lived from the Middle to Late Eocene.
 The genus and its only species T. quercyi were first described by French palaeontologist Henri Filhol in 1890.
 Thaumastognathus is best known from several mandibles with largely complete dental sets, with one larger mandible probably being an intraspecific variation.
-Although it was large in size in relation to its family, it was smaller than Choeropotamus and differed from it by several traits like thinner tooth enamel and longer diastemata (gaps between teeth); both genera did share traits like long diastemata and a caniniform first premolar.
+Although it was large in size in relation to its family, it was smaller than Choeropotamus and differed from it by several traits like thinner tooth enamel and longer diastemata; both genera share traits such as a caniniform first premolar.